rektdeckard/rasa/NOTES.md

     - Parses table projections and selections
     - Directs queries to correct DB and table by matching URI
     - Rregisters MIME types for content URIs
   + SQLiteOpenHelper
-    - Holds reference to:
+    - Handles table creation and initialization with respect to:
       - DB name, version
-      - DB tables
-      - Table columns and column arguments
+      - Table creation
-      - Handles raw queries in SQL
+    - Serves readable and writable DBs to ContentProvider

 #### Brew